ARM-software/CMSIS-Stream/Documentation/SchedOptions.md

 def generateCGStatus(folder):
 ```

-Create the file `cg_status.h` in the folder `folder`.
-You can also use the `cg_status.h` from the CMSIS-Stream repository.
+Create the file `cg_enums.h` in the folder `folder`.
+You can also use the `cg_enums.h` from the CMSIS-Stream repository.
 But, to make it easier to start, it is included in the Python wrapper.

-`cg_status.h` contains error codes.
+`cg_enums.h` contains error codes.

 ## Options for the scheduling